astropy/astropy/docs/table/construct_table.rst

 ..
 EXAMPLE START: Creating an Astropy Table from a List of Columns

 A typical case is where you have a number of data columns with the same length defined in different variables.
-These might be Python lists or `NumPy` arrays or a mix of the two.
+These might be Python lists or ``numpy`` arrays or a mix of the two.
 These can be used to create a |Table| by putting the column data variables into a Python list.
 In this case the column names are not defined by the input data, so they must either be set using the ``names``